Water quality

 The program will determine if the Coastal IFOA conditions and protocols are effective in minimising the potential impacts of harvesting, roads, tracks and crossings on waterway and wetland health.
 It is important to understand the current state of knowledge in this area - including monitoring and research approaches - to ensure the program prioritises research and monitoring effort to address knowledge gaps and uncertainty.

-Project WQ1: Review of the current state of knowledge for the monitoring of forestry impacts on waterway health in NSW coastal forests
+Project WQ1: Review of current knowledge for monitoring forestry impacts on waterway health

 Alluvium has delivered a peer-reviewed literature review on forestry impacts to waterway health and water quality in Coastal IFOA state forests.
 The review included research on practices and conditions in the Coastal IFOA.
 For example, temporary log crossings, class 1 stream riparian exclusion zones and soil and water protection in intensive harvest operations and exclusion zones for Coastal State Environmental Planning Policy wetlands.